content marketing lead generation

 It makes sense: you can’t know if something’s working if you don’t measure it.
 And while some elements of content marketing are hard to measure, plenty can be tracked.
 Some of the most important content marketing metrics to measure include the following.

-Traffic, impressions, and clicks in search engine results pages
+Traffic, impressions, clicks in SERPs

 These SEO metrics are the foundation of all search-oriented content marketing efforts.
 Using Google Analytics and Google Search Console, you can track these numbers and assess your content marketing efforts, as well as adjust when needed.